 OverHerd: A Target Game with a Silly Twist

-Almost as long as there have been computer games, we’ve had target aiming experiences.
+Almost as long as there have been computer games, we’ve had to target aiming experiences.
 Whether it’s Gorilla.BAS or the more recent Paper Toss, you probably spent countless hours altering the incline and adjusting for wind.
 But you always had your eyes to help you adapt your approach.

-A small team of game designers applied audio to the classic game when they spent just one weekend building OverHerd for the Bose AR Frames.
+A small team of game designers applied audio to the classic game when they spent just one-weekend building OverHerd for the Bose AR Frames.
 OverHerd is a medieval catapulting game wherein the player must use only their spatial instincts and sense of hearing to take out an enemy’s castle in the dead of night.
 Using the Bose AR SDK, the game is played and experienced in a brand new way--by tilting the head toward sound and tapping to fire the catapult.

-The true nature of the game lies not only in the physics of parabolas and launch angles, but in the inherent relationship the player seems to automatically build with their unseen brothers in arms on the battlefield.
+The true nature of the game lies not only in the physics of parabolas and launch angles but in the inherent relationship the player seems to automatically build with their unseen brothers in arms on the battlefield.
 The player relies on allies’ tips and enemies’ screams to inform them how the game is going.
 That, mixed with a heavy application of humor and sarcasm, sets this game apart from both conventional and modern VR gaming experiences.

 “Having used other AR SDKs in the past, the Bose AR SDK was lightweight and easy to integrate...
 The APIs provided were what you'd expect and want from an SDK, and the sample game scenes made it a snap to observe what can be done.” - Brian Jordan, OverHerd developer